Liverpool release ‘dizzying’ 2022-23 away kit inspired by the 90s dance music scene | Goal.com

 Liverpool release ‘dizzying’ 2022-23 away kit inspired by the 90s dance music scene

-Liverpool have released their “dizzying” new away kit for the 2022-23 campaign, with the Anfield outfit taking inspiration from “the 90s dance music scene” in their latest offering from suppliers Nike.
-The Premier League heavyweights say the jersey is “playing to its own beat” and they will be hoping it leaves rivals in a spin when donning it on their travels.
+Liverpool have released their new away kit for the 2022-23 campaign, taking inspiration from the 90s dance music scene in their latest offering from suppliers Nike.

-The reverse of the shirt also features the 97-emblem encased by the eternal flame in memory of the men, women and children that tragically lost their lives at Hillsborough on April 15, 1989.
+The reverse of the shirt also features the 97-emblem encased by the eternal flame in memory of the men, women and children who died at Hillsborough on April 15, 1989.

 Editors' Picks